- 5 different cleaning modes

 - 100 percent brushing coverage: The only brush with position detection to never miss a zone

 - Protect your gums: Pressure control reduces brushing speed and alerts you if you brush too hard; gently whitens your teeth starting from day one by removing surface stains

 - Battery lasts more than two weeks with one charge; five brushing modes including PRO Clean, whitening, gum care and sensitive; content: One silver handle, three brush heads, Lithium Ion battery, one travel case and smartphone holder

 The fact that you are considering the Genius 8000 may suggest that you are looking for lots of features and are not particularly put off by price.
 However, this assumption may be wrong.

 If you want the best of the best with all the cleaning modes and all the bells and whistles as it were, then the 8000 scores pretty highly, but you may want to take a look also at the Genius 9000.
 Find out more in our Genius 9000 Review.

-And on top of all that, we’ve also created a best electric toothbrush roundup that you may find handy.
+And on top of all that, we’ve also created a list of recommended brushes with advice on which features to prioritise.